eugeniopacceli/DiscourseDiscordElections/README.md

 `runforever.sh` starts the server and guards for crashes.

-`ddelection.js` also assumes you have a valid SSL certificate, as it runs only on HTTPs to store user's session values.
+`ddelection.js` also assumes you have a valid SSL certificate, as it runs only on HTTPS to store user's session values.

 This is still a work in progress.